-Sonoma County vital records can be found at the California Office of Vital Records has copies of birth, marriage, divorce and death records.
+Sonoma County vital records can be found at the California Office of Vital Records has copies of birth and death records from July 1905, marriage records that occurred from 1949-1986 and 1998-1999, divorce records that occurred between 1962 and June, 1984.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in California for current fees and application process.

 You can search online for Sonoma County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for California Birth Certificate, Marriage or Divorce Certificate, Death Certificate Applications to mail.

 Vital Records can also be found in the Local Registrar of Births and Deaths, 3313 Chanate Road, Santa Rosa, CA 95404; Office (707) 565-4700